AaltoSciComp/scicomp-docs/triton/tut/storage.rst

 Data storage
 ============

-Triton has various different filesystems.
+Triton has various ways to store data.
 Each has a purpose, and when you are dealing with the large data sets or intensive IO, efficiency becomes important.